-ASF virus is currently spreading among domestic pigs and wild boar in Africa, Asia and parts of Europe.
-China reported its first case of ASF in August 2018, with subsequent rapid spread throughout the country.
-The disease was also detected for the first time in Belgium in early September.
+African Swine Fever virus is currently spreading among domestic pigs and wild boar in Africa, Asia and parts of Europe.
+China reported its first case of African Swine Fever in August 2018, with subsequent rapid spread throughout the country and region.
+The disease was also detected for the first time in Belgium in wild boar in early September 2018.
 To date, there have been no cases in Canada, the United States or Mexico.

 After exposure to the virus, it takes three to 15 days for symptoms to appear.
-There are both acute and chronic forms of ASF; the acute form can cause high rates of death in swine farms.
+There are both acute and chronic forms of African Swine Fever; the acute form can cause high rates of death in swine farms.
 If a pig survives the infection, they can shed the virus for up to six months.

-The symptoms of ASF virus infection in nursery, grower and finisher/market pigs are:
+The symptoms of African Swine Fever virus infection in nursery, grower and finisher/market pigs are:

 - High fever;

 - Red or blue blotches on the skin (particularly around ears and snout);

 In sow barns, symptoms include all of the above plus: